restfb/restfb.github.io/_includes/documentation/logging-configuration.md

 			com.restfb.HTTP
 		</h4>
 		<p class="list-group-item-text">
 			The HTTP logger is used to keep track of the communication between RestFB and the Facebook Graph API.
-In the log file you'll find the requests/responses, header information and more.
+In the log file you'll find the requests/responses, header information, and more.
 		</p>
 	</div>
 	<div class="list-group-item">